 Is Tradescantia toxic to pets?

-Studies have shown that the plant contains an irritant in its sap and if ingested it is toxic for a pet.
+Studies have shown that the plant contains a level of toxicity from an irritant in its sap and if ingested it is toxic for a pet.
 However, we have not seen any records of a pet dying due to a run in with Tradescantia.
 At worst, you may notice an allergic skin reaction and mild complications for even the handler.
 So keep the plant away from your pets.
 Always wash your hands after coming in contact with the plant.

 How Fast does Tradescantia Grow?